melissaIsCoding/Flex-Marketing-Website/README.md

 # Flex-Marketing-Website
-Home and Gallery page for marketing comp.
-"Flex".
+Home and Gallery page for marketing company: Flex.